sarahlehman/smalltownkitten/content/post/random-thoughts-1.md

 }
 Do you remember when you were too young to drink legally?
 When you wanted to drink *so badly* because it made you feel *so much* cooler?
-At age 19, it seemed like consumption of alcohol made everything more fun and magical.
+At age 19, it seemed like the consumption of alcohol made everything more fun and magical.
 There were no downsides (apart from the puking session that may or may not ensue later on).

 I, personally, used to forage for liquor in college.
 I was a person collecting recyclables from garbage cans with a grocery cart.